robot-uprising-hq/ai-simulator/README.md

 ```

 ## Install ML-Agents Unity Package
-Copy the `com.unity.ml-agents`-folder from the just cloned ml-agents-repo/folder to this project's `Package`-folder.
+Copy the `com.unity.ml-agents`-folder from the just cloned ml-agents-repo/folder to this project's `Packages`-folder.
+The `Packages` folder is created when the Unity starts this project the first time.
 You can now delete the `ml-agents`-repo's folder if you want.

 ## Create Python virtual environment if you want